andrew/ultimate-awesome/README.md

 - [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.
 - [data-science-learning-path](https://github.com/data-folks/data-science-learning-path) - Data Science Learning Path - A complete guide to learn data science for beginners.
 - [awesome-real-estate](https://github.com/etewiah/awesome-real-estate) - A curated list of awesome real estate related resources and projects.
-- [awesome-controllable-video-generation](https://github.com/mayuelala/awesome-controllable-video-generation) - 🚀🚀🚀A curated list of papers on controllable video generation. .
 - [awesome-clip](https://github.com/talkuhulk/awesome-clip) - A curated list of research based on CLIP.
 - [awesome-oss-saas](https://github.com/vihar/awesome-oss-saas) - A collection of open-source saas tools.
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.